Menu

 Mexico Aerial View Of Mexico City Cathedral And Zocalo Square With Crowd

 Did you know that Mexico City was once a lake?
-Before the Spanish arrived in 1521, this was the ancient Aztec city of Tenochtitlan.
-The island capital was surrounded by Lake Texcoco and housed over 200,000 people.
-Today, the remnants of this remarkable archaeological site can still be seen in the heart of the Historic Centre, offering a fascinating glimpse into Mexico City's past.
+Before the Spanish arrived in 1521, this was the ancient Aztec city of Tenochtitlán.
+Built on an island in Lake Texcoco and home to more than 200,000 people, it was one of the most remarkable cities of its time.
+Today, traces of this extraordinary past can still be seen throughout the Historic Centre, offering insight into the city’s origins and making it a fascinating introduction to holidays in Mexico.

 Compass